ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 * `1%` corresponds to `1* 10_000 = 10_000`
 * `0.02%` corresponds to `0.002 * 10_000 = 200`
 * `0.0007%` corresponds to `0.0007 * 10_000 = 7`

-[^2] Note that $Staking\:Period$ is the staker's entire staking period, not just the staker's uptime, that is the aggregated time during which the staker has been responsive.
-The uptime comes into play only to decide whether a staker should be rewarded; to calculate the actual reward only the staking period duration is taken into account.